-The water quality results presented in the following tables are from 2008, 2009 or the most recent round of testing done in accordance with the drinking water regulations and our MassDEP sampling schedule.
+The water quality results presented in the following tables are from 2011 or the most recent round of testing done in accordance with the drinking water regulations and our MassDEP sampling schedule.
+The Sterling Water Department also tested for volatile organic contaminants (VOCs) in 2011 and had no detections.